orokos/RCLootCouncil_EPGP/README.md

 + Report bug or make suggestion in the [curseforge issue tracker](https://wow.curseforge.com/projects/rclootcouncil-epgp/issues) or [github issue tracker](https://github.com/SafeteeWoW/RCLootCouncil_EPGP/issues)

 Appreciate [evil_morfar](https://mods.curse.com/members/evil_morfar), the author of RCLootCouncil, who gives me suggestions while writing this module.

+## About the Author
++ My main character is "Safetyy" on the server Illidan-US.
+Sadly, the username "Safetee" is not avaiable when I transferred to that server.
+I wrote several small addons before.
+This is the first major addon I write.

+---
+**The author of RCLootCouncil-EPGP is NOT the author of RCLootCouncil.
+Please do NOT report any EPGP related bugs to RCLootCouncil.
+Before reporting any bugs, make sure to read the [FAQ](https://wow.curseforge.com/projects/rclootcouncil-epgp/pages/faq)!**

+**Requires [EPGP(dkp reloaded)](https://mods.curse.com/addons/wow/epgp-dkp-reloaded) and [RCLootCouncil](https://mods.curse.com/addons/wow/rclootcouncil).
+This addon cannot be enabled without those two addons enabled.**